Closed petition Make states old age pensions exempt from tax

 The UK Government is about to make pension income exempt from taxation as part of their manifesto.

-5,295 signatures
+5,305 signatures

 5,000

-The States Assembly will consider this for a debate
+The States Assembly debated this topic

 Ministers responded